Agency Information Guide

 The IPC was established on 1 January 2011 under the Privacy and Government Information Legislation Amendment Act 2010 by merging the Office of the Information Commissioner and Privacy NSW.
 The Bill established the Information Commissioner as Chief Executive Officer of the IPC.

-The IPC is a separate agency that administers NSW legislation dealing with privacy and access to government information.
+The IPC is an independent integrity agency that administers NSW legislation dealing with privacy and access to government information.
 The IPC supports the Information Commissioner and the Privacy Commissioner in fulfilling their statutory responsibilities and functions to ensure that individuals and agencies can access consistent information, guidance and training on information access and privacy matters.

 More information about the IPC is available in the About Us section on the IPC website.